 “Alright, I’ll phone Trish now.
 Dennis, why don’t you change and get ready to go.
 And you boys get your things together.
 Todd, remember that you’re staying over at the McKinley’s tonight, so be sure to pack everything you’ll need, including your books and other material to do your homework.
 We should leave in about twenty minutes.”

 I followed Todd to his bedroom.
 I didn’t know what to say to him.
 He held the door open for me and after I walked in he closed the door.
 Then he looked at me and grinned, then laughed, grabbed me, and kissed me on the lips.
-Then held me at arm’s length.
+Then he held me at arm’s length.

 “Now we’re kissing cousins!” he said.